getshifter/netlify-build-subdir/README.md

 # How to

+tl;dr: You have to set up both a Netlify and a Shifter site.
+They interact and conenct by using a webhook.
+These steps are an overview of both.

 ## On Netlify
 1. Deploy this to Netlify
 1. Navigate to deploy settings, add a build hook